CebolaLab/ChIPmentation/README.md

 According to the [ENCODE guidelines](https://www.encodeproject.org/chip-seq/histone/), **narrow-peak** histone experiments should have **at least 20 million usable fragments**, while **broad-peak** histone experiments should have at least **45 million usable fragments**.

 A useful tutorial on how MACS2 calls peaks is provided [here](https://hbctraining.github.io/Intro-to-ChIPseq/lessons/05_peak_calling_macs.html).
+Detailed information on the subcommands used within `macs2 callpeak` are provided [at this link](https://github.com/macs3-project/MACS/wiki/Advanced%3A-Call-peaks-using-MACS2-subcommands).

 ### Call peaks for individual replicates